International Origin: Build Up to the First Origin Game

-In 2011 the RFL decided to take the first steps into making the International Origin a success, they had a marketing team put together a couple of screen shots of a hooded figure with the Exiles RL logo on the front of the hooded garment, this created interest in the rugby league community as these were present at quite a few Super League games in 2011.
+In 2011 the RFL decided to take the first steps into making the International Origin a success, they had a marketing team put together a couple of screen shots of a hooded figure with the Exiles logo on the front of the hooded garment, this created interest in the rugby league community as these were present at quite a few Super League games in 2011.
 In addition to this the hooded figures were also seen on every video ref decision with captions such as "They are coming…." accompanied by the Exiles logo, then "…….We are waiting". accompanied by the England logo.

 The RFL announced that the first ever Exiles coach would be former Leeds Rhinos coach Brian McLennan, McLennan won numerous accolades with the Leeds Rhinos and his first step as coach of the Exiles was to appoint Leeds Rhinos hooker Danny Buderus as the captain of the Exiles.
 He therefore became the first ever Exiles player and captain.

-First International Origin Series

-‘'See 2011 International Origin series for more information…’’
+2011

-On 10 June 2011, England took to the field against the Exiles RL at Leeds Rhinos home ground of Headingley Rugby Stadium, Leeds.
+On 10 June 2011, England took to the field against the Exiles at Leeds Rhinos home ground of Headingley, Leeds.
 Hull F.C.'s powerful second-rower Willie Manu provided the first try for the Exiles after Wigan Warriors Thomas Leuluai carved up the English defence and offloaded the ball.
 Winger Pat Richards provided the conversion.
 England soon hit back with prop James Graham making a half break before offloading the ball to Warrington Wolves scrum half Richie Myler to sprint 35 metres to score, Kevin Sinfield added the extras.
 The Exiles were to strike next on the scoreboard though, some neat interplay from Rangi Chase, George Carmont and Glenn Morrison saw the Exiles go 55 metres in one play down the left before Leuluai found Brett Hodgson in the centre of the field who provided a nice cross field kick into the arms of Tony Puletua who simple tapped it infield to St Helens R.F.C. teammate Francis Meli who had the easiest of scores.
 However, with 10 minutes to go Wigan Warriors second-rower Joel Tomkins intercepted a pass on his own 10-metre line and raced nearly the length of the field to score a try, Sinfield once again added the extras to put England into a 12–10 lead.
 But with a minute left on the clock, Chase offloaded a ball to Puletua who gave a pass to Carmont, Carmont then stepped inside to score the decisive try, Richards converted to give the Exiles their first International Origin win.
 Exiles stand-off Castleford Tigers Rangi Chase was the Man of the Match.